Getting Ready for ICT Systems at the UTokyo (for Faculty Members)

 Setting up “Multi-Factor Authentication for your UTokyo Account”

 Multi-factor authentication (MFA) is a security process in which users prove their identity using at least two pieces of evidence.
 In addition to passwords, users are asked to verify their identity via SMS, authentication applications, or other methods when signing into their accounts.
-To improve the overall security of the university, UTokyo requires that you enable multi-factor authentication for your UTokyo Account.
-Please follow the setup procedures in the ”Initial Setup Procedures for Multi-Factor Authentication for UTokyo Accounts“.
+MFA improves security by reducing the possibility of someone being able to sign in to your account even if your password is known to someone else for some reason.

 Attending the Information Security Education